1996 Sta. Lucia Realtors season: Notable dates

-June 23: Sta.Lucia turned to import Melvin Simon for the big baskets as it bounced back from an anemic five-point second quarter to repulse Mobiline, 75-73, for their third straight squeaker win.
+June 23: Sta.
+Lucia turned to import Melvin Simon for the big baskets as it bounced back from an anemic five-point second quarter to repulse Mobiline, 75-73, for their third straight squeaker win.
 Simon banged in 18 of his 24 points in the second half, including the decisive basket down low with 25.4 seconds left.

-June 28: Boyet Fernandez buried a triple with 43.9 seconds left while Jun Limpot nailed a follow-up shot off Fernandez missed-free throw in the final 16 seconds to lift Sta.Lucia past Shell, 93-90 in overtime, and assume the solo lead in the Commissioners Cup with its fourth straight scrambling victory.
+June 28: Boyet Fernandez buried a triple with 43.9 seconds left, while Jun Limpot nailed a follow-up shot off Fernandez' missed-free throw in the final 16 seconds, to lift Sta.
+Lucia past Shell, 93-90 in overtime, and assume the solo lead in the Commissioners Cup with its fourth straight scrambling victory.

-October 26: Boyet Fernandez scored two quick baskets in the final minute, capped by a driving layup with 3.9 seconds left that snapped the final tie as Sta.Lucia scored a pulsating 95-93 win over Sunkist Orange Bottlers at St.La Salle gym in Bacolod City.
-Realtors main man Jun Limpot finish with his personal-best and a season high 41 points.
+October 26: Boyet Fernandez scored two quick baskets in the final minute, capped by a driving layup with 3.9 seconds left that snapped the final tie as Sta.
+Lucia scored a pulsating 95-93 win over Sunkist Orange Bottlers at St.La Salle gym in Bacolod City.
+Realtors' main man Jun Limpot finished with his personal-best and a season high 41 points.